 Assistant Director Search

 Anna’s last day is Friday March 13th.
-We have an informal approval to move ahead with hiring a replacement.
+We have approval to move ahead with hiring a replacement.
 The position description is submitted and under review with Budget and HRS.
-The search committee will be comprised of Mike, Puanani, Dhara, Luck and a yet to be named outside person.
+The search committee will be comprised of Mike, Puanani, Dhara, Lucky and a yet to be named outside person.

 Interim Coverage for Anna’s Responsibilities: